 Where to Eat on the Perhentian Islands

 Dining on the Perhentians is a relaxed, beach-casual affair.
 Most restaurants are attached to resorts or operate as independent beachfront cafes with sandy floors and ocean views.
+Prices are higher than the mainland — everything arrives by boat — but the fresh seafood barbecue makes up for the markup.

 Long Beach (Kecil)